TubaJordan/PythonCourse/Achievement1/Exercise1.7/README.md

 session.commit()
 ```

-This code adds a "Sandwich" recipe to the table and subsequently deletes it.
+This code adds a 'Sandwich' recipe to the table, then subsequently deletes it.

 ### Verifying Deletion